inkarkat/git-extensions/etc/hubcheats-submodules.md

 ### Commit transaction:
 Note: There's no real transactional handling across repos; reintegration may fail at any point.
 This just limits the critical time period.
-`$ git showsubmodules --diff-merges=on | hub subdo --for - --interactive reintegratetom --ff-only --no-checks`
-Now wait until the GitHub action has built the superproject's pushed feature branch successfully, then conclude by pushing master and cleaning up with `$ git opush`
+`$ git showsubmodules | hub subdo --for - --interactive reintegratetom --ff-only --no-checks` Now wait until the GitHub action has built the superproject's pushed feature branch successfully, then conclude by pushing master and cleaning up with `$ git opush`